There are European and UK rules governing how you can ship waste into or out of the country.

 Notification controls: how to comply

-Your consent allows you 12 months to ship your specified waste.
+Your consent allows you up to 12 months to ship your waste.
 You can only ship the type and quantity of waste described in the notification, using the destination and route described in your notification.

-If the destination site has pre-consent status, you may have up to 3 years to ship your waste.
+If the destination site has pre-consent status, your consent may allow you up to 3 years to ship your waste.

-- Check you have all the consents you need from the authorities involved and your financial guarantee is approved and in place.
+- Check you have all the consents you need from the competent authorities involved and your financial guarantee is approved and valid.

-Prepare a movement document by filling in blocks 1, 3, 4, 7, and 9 to 15.
+- Ensure a movement document is complete in blocks 1 to 15 to the extent possible.
+Use the guidance notes in Annex IC of the EU Waste Shipments Regulation.
 Send a copy to the Environment Agency, the other competent authorities and the destination waste facility, but not more than 30 days before you intend to ship, and no later than 3 working days before shipping.

-- Check the carriers you intend to use are registered and valid to carry your waste shipment in each country by contacting each relevant authority.
+- Check the carriers you intend to use are registered and valid to carry your waste shipment in each country.

 You must complete a movement document and keep a copy for every shipment made under the consented notification.
 A shipment (which may consist of more than one vehicle or container) starts at the place of loading and continues until fully recovered at the destination facility.